ministryofjustice/hmpps-manage-users/README.md

      ```
    - Check that a chromedriver executable is available on your path
    - Check that the versions of chromedriver and your installed chrome browser match
-   - Check and alter if necessary manage-accounts-specs/build.gradle to set the chrome version to your installed version.
-   - Alter the keywork-specs/build.gradle to choose either the 'headless' driver or standard chrome - the latter will display the browser during test execution.

-* From the commandline:

-   - In one terminal session, from the project root :

-       ```npm run start-feature:dev --env=feature.env```

-   - In another terminal, from the project root :

-       ```./gradlew test```

-   - The tests will run and produce reports in `manage-accounts-specs/reports/tests`

-   - Choose the Chrome web driver (rather than headless) to see the tests excute in a browser window

-* From IntelliJ IDE

-  - Ensure that `build.gradle` is linked to the IDE project (See here: https://www.jetbrains.com/help/idea/gradle.html)

-  - Ensure that chromedriver` is in your executable PATH (as above)

-  - Ensure that your chrome and chromedriver versions match, and are set in the build.gradle file.

-  - Open a Spock Specification (`uk.gov.justice.digital.hmpps.manageusers.specs.LoginSpecification` for example).

-  - The IDE gutter should now display the green 'run' icons for both the class and each of its test methods.

-  - Click the green run icon to start test

-## Cypress integration tests

-The `integration-tests` directory contains a set of Cypress integration tests.
-These tests WireMock to stub the application's dependencies on the prison, ouath and whreabouts RESTful APIs.

 ### Running the Cypress tests